 To illustrate this point, consider that the term digital in Wikipedia is defined in a naïve manner as “something using digits, particularly binary digits” and then it provides links to various other sub-groups of terms like “technology and computing” and “brands and enterprises.”
 There is no doubt that we need a better definition in the context of talent management work.
 Instead, we may need to think about digital in terms of a strategy or as a mindset.

-For instance, digital as a transformative strategy redefines and enhances human experience by leveraging latest technologies.
+For instance, digital as a transformative strategy redefines and enhances human experience by leveraging latest technologies and digital tools.
 With this as the focus, the key elements of digital are:

 - It has the goal of redefining and enhancing human experience (related to customers, employees, end-users).